In the midst of an existential crisis, Romy, 23, decides to go to her father’s house in Brussels and investigate the reasons for her parents’ divorce.

 DOP • Anaïs Straumann-Lévy

-Original songs • Romy Trajman, Alexandre de la Baume, Marielle Sade
+Original songs • Romy Trajman, Alexandre de la Baume and Marielle Sade

-DOP (musical parts) • Margaux Bellynck, François Nolla
+DOP (musical parts) • Margaux Bellynck and François Nolla

-Editing • Romy Trajman, Anaïs Straumann-Lévy, Marielle Sade
+Editing • Romy Trajman, Anaïs Straumann-Lévy and Marielle Sade

-Editing consultations • Micha Wald, Dora Moutot, Mathyas Verress
+Editing consultations • Micha Wald, Dora Moutot and Mathyas Verress

-Sound editing • Paul Lévy and Johnny Wlouvel
+Sound editing • Valentin Guillaume, Paul Lévy, Johnny Wlouvel

-Victor Shapiro enjoys to mix indie documentaries and big-budget films, with a deep taste for daring and strong storytelling.
+Victor Shapiro enjoys mixing indie documentaries and films, with a deep taste for daring storytelling.
 He produced the documentaries « Fishing without Nets » (Sundance 2014 – Jury’s Prize), ‘Méditerranea‘ by Jonas Carpignano (Cannes 2015), followed in 2018 by «Bullet Head» (With Antonio Banderas, John Malkovitch and Adrian Brody).
 Recently, «IO», and « TREAD » (2020), both broadcasted on Netflix.